tsmx/secure-config/README.md

 To change the default configuration file name or loading multiple configuration files you can pass the [prefix](#prefix) option.

-All configuration files must be located in a `conf/` directory of the current running app, meaning a direct subdirectory of the current working directory (`CWD/conf/`).
+By default, all configuration files are expected be located in a `conf/` directory of the current running app, meaning a direct subdirectory of the current working directory (`CWD/conf/`).
+To overwrite this behaviour, you can pass the [directory](#directory) option.

 ### Example structure